-- a commission was previously paid on the security; - the Client wishes for the security to be managed as part of the account and be subject to an advisory fee; or - the Client wishes to hold the security in a brokerage account that is not managed and not subject to an advisory fee will pay costs and fees whether you make or lose money on your investments.
+- a commission was previously paid on the security; - the Client wishes for the security to be managed as part of the account and be subject to an advisory fee; or the Client wishes to hold the security in a brokerage account that is not managed and not subject to an advisory fee

+Depending upon your account and relationship, you may also incur periodic account maintenance or IRA custodial fees, as well as processing, service, and account fees upon certain events or occurrences.
+You will pay costs and fees whether you make or lose money on your investments.
 Costs and fees will reduce any amount of money you make on your investments over time.
 Please make sure you understand what costs and fees you are paying.
 You have the option to purchase almost all investment products that your IAR recommends through other broker-dealers, and it may cost you more or less to do.